-- ☐ To specify the connection type, select the SSH radio button in the Connection type option list.
-After selecting and setting the required parameters, the device lets you set up the data connection using SSH. - ☐ Click the Open button to set up the data connection to your device.
+Select the SSH radio button in the Connection type option list.

+After selecting and setting the required parameters, the device lets you set up the data connection using SSH.

+☐ Click the Open button to set up the data connection to your device.